 In this way, workers comp protects both you and your employees.
 Your employees are covered in the case of injury or illness that occurs during the course of their work—and, as long as you’re compliant with state law, your business is protected too, as an employee who receives workers comp benefits cannot sue you for their injuries or lost wages.

 Every U.S. state—with the exception of Texas—legally requires most employers to have workers compensation coverage.
 No matter what industry your business is in, you must have adequate insurance.

 Coverage requirements are typically tied to the following factors:

-Although sole proprietors don’t legally have to buy workers comp, clients might require it.
+This being said, although sole proprietors don’t legally have to buy workers comp, their clients might require it.
 For example, a firm might require their freelancers and independent contractors to carry workers compensation insurance.